 SAR v0.1 Specification

 SAR (Settlement Attestation Receipt) defines a deterministic, cryptographically verifiable proof that an agent-delivered task satisfied its settlement specification.
+Execution, payment, and identity layers do not prove delivery.
+SAR fills that gap with replay-stable receipts that downstream systems can independently verify without trusting the verifier’s infrastructure.

 Request Schema